Change Firewall preferences on Mac

 Block all incoming connections

-In Firewall Options, select to prevent incoming connections to nonessential services and apps.
+Prevent incoming connections to non-essential services and apps.

 Basic internet services are a set of apps that allow your Mac to find services provided by other computers on the network.
 This setting prevents connections to all other sharing services.